jbobthegreat/hubitat_volumio_integration/README.md

 Misc Notes:
 - If needed for whatever reason, use the Refresh command to perform a manual data update
+- Running the Enable Push Notifications command will manually re-enroll for push notifications
 - If either the Hubitat hub or the Volumio device change MAC addresses, re-run the initialize command
   - The initialize command checks the DNI against the Volumio MAC address, enrolls in push notifications, and schedules automatic re-enrollment daily if the preference is set to do so
 - This driver was tested only for local Volumio devices on the same network as the Hubitat hub